Required Doctoral Seminars

 - Intro to Communication Research (MCC-GE 3101).
 This seminar is taken during the first or second year of the program (it is currently being taught alternate years).
-This course focuses in research methods and approaches to conducting research in media, cultural and technology studies.
-It addresses the philosophical and theoretical assumptions behind, and rationales for, certain methodologies, approaches, and research procedures including semiotics, discourse analysis, ideological analysis, political economic analysis, historical analysis, archival research, psychoanalysis, feminist analysis, actor-network analysis, transcultural analysis, ethnographic analysis, content analysis, in-depth interviewing, and audience reception analysis.
+This course focuses on research methods and approaches to conducting research in media, cultural and technology studies.
+It addresses the philosophical and theoretical assumptions behind, and rationales for, various methodologies, approaches, and research procedures including semiotics, discourse analysis, ideological analysis, political economic analysis, historical analysis, archival research, psychoanalysis, feminist analysis, actor-network analysis, transcultural analysis, ethnographic analysis, content analysis, in-depth interviewing, and audience reception analysis.

 - Dissertation Proposal Seminar (MCC-GE 3201).
 This proposal seminar is taken during the first semester of the third year, ensuring that students have a strong theoretical and methodological foundation before they launch their research projects.
 The course will be conducted as a workshop and students will be required to produce first drafts of their dissertation proposals, with final versions due during the second semester of their third year.

-Theoretical and Disciplinary Foundational Courses (12 credits, outside the department)
+Theoretical and Disciplinary Foundational Courses (12 credits, inside or outside the department)